 The fresh wave of Covid-19 in the country has pushed up sales of medicines and resulted in exponential growth for the pharmaceutical sector.

-According to a report from Emkay Global Financial Services, all major therapies posted high double-digit growth in April 21.
+According to an Emkay Global Financial Services report, all major therapies posted high double-digit growth in April 21.

 The growth in respiratory therapy rebounded sharply at 64 per cent in April 21 after falling for nine consecutive months.